-Tractable systems Intractable systems Number of details Descriptions are simple with few Descriptions are elaborate with many details details Comprehensibility Principles of functioning are known Principles of functioning are partly unknown Stability System does not change while being described System changes before description is completed Relation to other systems Independence Interdependence Controllability Easy to control Difficult to control
+System does not change while being described System changes before description is completed

+Independence Interdependence

+Easy to control Difficult to control

+being described

-The level of complexity which most currently existing sociotechnical systems have attained, places them in the scope of intractability, as described in
+The level of complexity which most currently existing sociotechnical systems have attained, places them in the scope of intractability, as described in Table 2..

-Table 2.1.
 One of the foremost repercussions of intractability is the underspecified nature of system operations.
 This means that, to a certain extent, system operations are unknown and therefore, potentially uncontrolled.